Lifestyle and Shopping in Houston

-Shopping in Houston is top-notch, as it should be in a city that plays host to over 20 Fortune 500 companies.
-People have money to spend here, and if even those with a smaller budget can take advantage of the antique markets, outlet malls and seasonal sales.
+As can be expected from an energy capital, many residents have money to spend and shopping in Houston is top-notch – and even those with a smaller budget can take advantage of its antique markets, outlet malls and seasonal sales.

-And for those who are keen to make a day out of it, Katy Mills Outlet Mall on Interstate 10 is a hotspot for low-cost shopping options that are slightly out of season, or that have ended up as surplus.
-Nike, Nine West, GAP and Tommy Hilfiger are all outlet residents.
+Expats who are keen to make a day out of it should head to the Katy Mills Outlet Mall on Interstate 10 which is a hotspot for surplus and off-season low-cost shopping and has several well-known brands as outlet residents.

-Similarly, the Antique Center of Texas is located just outside the city and boasts 150 dealer spaces, affording patient shoppers the opportunity to go home with something special, and one-of-a-kind.
+Similarly, the Antique Center of Texas is located just outside the city and boasts dozens of dealers affording patient shoppers the opportunity to go home with a piece of the past.

 Eating out in Houston

-The tree-lined Montrose area is a hotspot for dining establishments, and the recently revitalised downtown area, the Market Square Historic District and Bayou Place, in particular, have also become host to great restaurants and comfortable cafés.
+The tree-lined Montrose area, the Market Square Historic District and Bayou Place are particularly known for hosting great restaurants and comfortable cafés.

-Apart from sampling the local Tex-Mex and barbecue fare, expats should also spend some time partaking in a great local pastime – big breakfasts.
-Brunch spots are in no short supply, and it won’t be difficult to find a nearby favourite.
+Apart from sampling the local Tex-Mex and barbecue fare, expats should spend some time partaking in a great local pastime – big breakfasts at one of the city's many brunch spots.

 Arts and culture in Houston

-Expats may be surprised to find that when the dust of relocation settles, the famed cowboy and cattle culture of Houston actually gives way to a thriving artistic community.
-The city boasts major symphony, theatre, ballet and opera companies of national acclaim, and performances are always on the horizon.
+Many expats are surprised to find that the famed Texan cowboy culture actually gives way to a thriving artistic community in Houston.
+The city boasts major symphony, theatre, ballet and opera companies of national acclaim.

-For those who prefer the hushed hallways and darkened corridors of museums, Houston has an entire museum district with 18 separate establishments.
-Ther is a Museum of Fine Art, a Museum of Natural Sciences, a Contemporary Arts Museum and even a Children’s Museum, among others.
-Admission is reasonable at museums in Houston, and the collections and exhibitions are remarkable.
+For those who prefer enjoy immersing themselves in the past, there's an entire museum district with establishments that include the Museum of Fine Art, Museum of Natural Sciences, the Contemporary Arts Museum and a Children’s Museum.
+Admission is reasonable at most museums in Houston, and the collections and exhibitions are remarkable.

 Sport in Houston

-Houston is home to ten professional league teams, and a culture of locals that would like nothing better than to drink a beer and watch the game; and that's not to mention the countless collegiate and high school teams that compete at a slightly lower, but no less exciting, level of play.
+Houston is home to 10 professional league teams that are supported by a sports-loving local culture.
+And that's not to mention the countless collegiate and high school teams that compete at a slightly lower, but no less exciting, level of play.

-The Houston Astros (MLB baseball), the Houston Texans (NFL football) and the Houston Rockets (NBA basketball) all clash against opponents in world-class stadiums.
-Even if one is not a fan of these sports, it’s definitely worthwhile catching a game or two on site just to get a glimpse of the local pastime.
+The Houston Astros (MLB baseball), the Houston Texans (NFL football) and the Houston Rockets (NBA basketball) all clash against opponents in their world-class stadiums.
+And even if they aren't necessarily fans, expats would do well to experience these iconic local pastimes.